-When we think of torture survivors, we usually don’t think of the people we pass on the street, going about their lives and living in our communities, but there are 50,000 in the DC region alone according to the Torture Abolition and Survivor Support Coalition (TASSC).
+When we think of torture survivors, we usually don’t think of the people we pass on the street, going about their lives and living in our communities, but there are 50,000 in the DC region alone according to the Torture Abolition and Survivor Support Coalition.

 Tarik petitioned for asylum in the United States, but lost.
 Without a green card or a work visa, she could not work and didn’t have the savings to live on her own.
 She says she lived with different friends from church for a few days or weeks at a time, eating off of the charity of others and occasionally supplementing her funds with money from temporary, undocumented housework.

-“Normally no food, nothing, nothing, nothing,” her translator and friend emphasized.
+“Normally no food, nothing, nothing, nothing,” her translator and friend, explained.

 After Tarik lost her first case, TASSC helped her build a second.
 In late 2012, she was called to the immigration office in Baltimore.
-She remembers her lawyer not being allowed in the room, and says the officers put her into custody for one night before releasing her with an ankle monitor and directives to check in at the Baltimore office once a week.
+She remembers her lawyer not being allowed in the room when the officers put her into custody for one night before releasing her with an ankle monitor and directives to check in at the Baltimore office once a week.

 The immigration officers required her to have a permanent address, so a friend from church let her live with him for what he thought would be a week or two.
 She says she’s been there for four months now and hasn’t heard anything about her case.

-Tarik says her supportive church community is helping her rehabilitate and keeps her connected to her Ethiopian culture.
-However, she sometimes feels isolated because it takes her four buses to travel from Shady Grove to her church and the TASSC center.
-Since money is scarce, she can’t always afford the trip.
-Tarik also longs for her son, but she cannot bring him to the US unless she gets a green card.
+Tarik says her church community is helping her rehabilitate, keeping her connected to her Ethiopian culture and providing isles of friendship in a sea of isolation.
+It takes Selam four buses to travel from Shady Grove to her church and the TASSC center though, and since money is scarce she can’t always go, making her feel isolated.
+Increasing her isolation is Tarik’s longing for her son, but she cannot bring him to the US unless she gets a green card.

 “I prefer to live here.
 Foreigners want to go abroad to improve life,” she said.
 Selam says that she is grateful for TASSC’s help in providing her with psychological and legal support.
 While her immigration status saddens her, she says TASSC has helped her recover from the pain inflicted by torture.